 Your local healthcare organisation will also use the results to identify areas where their services are performing well and where improvements could be made.

-If you have any questions about how to complete the questionnaire or want to ask more about the survey please contact the helpline number that is given on the questionnaire and the letter that came with it.
+If you have any questions about how to take part or want to ask more about the survey please contact the helpline number that is given on the letter.

 If you have misplaced this letter contact us and we can assist you by providing this information or the details of a person in your local healthcare organisation to contact.